cockroachdb/docs/_includes/v22.2/backups/updated-backup-privileges.md

 You can grant the `BACKUP` privilege to a user or role **without** the `SELECT` privilege on a table.
 The user or role will implicitly be able to read or restore data from any backups they produce.
 {{site.data.alerts.end}}

-Members of the [`admin` role](security-reference/authorization.html#admin-role) can run all levels of `BACKUP` without the need to grant a specific `BACKUP` privilege.
+Members of the [`admin` role](security-reference/authorization.html#admin-role) can run all three types of backups (cluster, database, and table) without the need to grant a specific `BACKUP` privilege.
 However, we recommend using the `BACKUP` privilege model to create users or roles and grant them `BACKUP` privileges as necessary for stronger access control.

 See [`GRANT`](grant.html) for detail on granting privileges to a role or user.